Babe and Dutch’s Doggie Daycare Interview

 “Ok, I think that’s enough, thank you for your time, I cannot IMAGINE we passed,” I said and laughed wryly.

-“Oh, no, you did, your dogs are great, they are both approved and you can fill out the rest of the paperwork on the way out!” the employee said happily.
+“Oh, no, you did, your dogs are great!
+We approved them both and you can fill out the rest of the paperwork on the way out!” the employee said happily.

 “You’re joking?”
-I said, “I don’t think this is for us, we are going to go home, I appreciate your time.”
+I said, “I don’t think this is for us.
+I appreciate your time.”

 I got both dogs back in the car as I shuddered, wondering what other types of dogs had passed this interview with flying colors, 100% certain that my dogs would not be going there.
 Not only had Dutch peed on their beautiful wood desk, but they had also both pooped inside, were little devil dogs on leash, Babe had quivered in terror during the play session and Dutch had gotten in a straight up dog fight!
 How was that approved, I wondered?